Rajprasath89/raincrash.github.io/_posts/2015-05-02-advice-for-students-applying-to-google-summer-of-code-2016.markdown

 ---

-### GSoC'15 Selection - How this summer is shaping up to be the best ever!

-_Some good news!_

-My proposal for Copyleft Games has been accepted for the prestigious [Google Summer of Code](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) this year.
-The upcoming summer would be the best one I ever had.
-Google Summer of Code is a global program that offers students stipends to write code for open source projects.
-I will be contributing for [Pysoy](http://pysoy.org/).

 ### What does it take to get accepted for GSoC?

 I would love to share my experience on what it takes to get into GSoC.
 I hope it would help newcomers to get into the world of FOSS.